Bit-Quill/opensearch-project-sql/docs/dev/pagination-v2-follow-up_a.md

 1. filter-and-project queries, over window_size, multiple open cursors, sql node load balancing

 ## Phase 4 - Aggregation Queries
 Pagination of aggregation queries will be considered separately.

-V1 engine does not support pagination with aggregation queries therefore its not necessary to deperecate it.
+V1 engine does not support this therefore its not necessary to deperecate it.